santosomar/certs/README.md

 # Cybersecurity Certification Roadmap - Interactive Tool

-This project is a modernized, interactive version of the Security Certification Roadmap.
+This project is a modernized, interactive version of a Cybersecurity Certification Roadmap.
 It allows users to explore cybersecurity certifications, filter them by domain and level, and visualize the data through interactive charts.

 ## Features
 - **Interactive Search**: Quickly find certifications by name or abbreviation.